wesselb/lab/README.md

 ## Installation
 Before installing the package, please ensure that `gcc` and `gfortran` are available.
-On OS X, these are both installed with `brew install gcc`.
+On OS X, these are both installed with `brew install gcc`;
-*Note:* If you are using Anaconda, instead use `conda install gcc`.
+users of Anaconda may want to instead consider `conda install gcc`.

-A typical installation command is then as follows:
+The installation then proceeds as follows:

 ```
 pip install numpy cython  # These must be installed first.